 Many Psarians found their way to different courts of Europe, collecting money and creating a significant fortune and legacy.
 One of the most famous benefactors of the New Greek State was John Varvakis, originating from this tiny island and responsible for building the Central Market of Athens.

 Despite its small size, the island contributed determinately during the War of Greek Independence in 1821.
-The inhabitants relied mostly on their naval power and experience, to tackle the Ottoman fleet and army in many battles.
-One of the greatest heroes of the War of Independence, Konstantinos Kanaris came from Psara among many others.
+The inhabitants relied mostly on their naval power and experience to tackle the Ottoman fleet and army in many battles.
+One of the greatest heroes of the War of Independence, Konstantinos Kanaris, came from Psara, among many others.

 In 1824, the island suffered from second total destruction by the Ottoman navy.
-Then, the protectors of the castle courageously sacrificed themselves in the name of freedom.
+Then, the protectors of the medieval castle courageously sacrificed themselves in the name of freedom.

 Choose to have a small trip around the island by a local boat, discover locations not accessible on foot and sail to the islet of Antipsara a few miles away.
 If you are looking for an unspoiled Greek island, Psara is your best bet.

 Reaching Nisyros is quite a task.
-During summer months, there is a connection to the port of Piraeus, but the whole journey is gonna take you more than 12 hours.
+During the summer months, there is a connection to the port of Piraeus, but the whole journey is gonna take you more than 12 hours.

 There you can find traces of the classical past of Nisyros and probe a bit deeper into the island’s history by visiting the small but wonderful archaeological museum.
 For nature-lovers, the volcano itself creates landscapes of unique beauty waiting for you to discover them.

-There is a wide range of beaches as well, beautiful and secluded, offering you the chance to relax and feel in the energy of the island.
+There is a wide range of beaches as well, beautiful and secluded, offering you the chance to relax and feel the energy of the island.
 Do not waste more time and look for Nisyros island, an option that won’t let you down!

 Kasos is definitely an untouched Greek island.
 It is the southernmost island of the Dodecanese region.
 Getting there is perhaps the hardest thing about your trip if you choose to take the ferry.